What We Believe

 As a congregation of the Free Church of Scotland, we wholeheartedly believe that the Bible is the inspired Word of God.
 Consequently, everything from our patterns of worship to our church structures seeks to reflect clear Biblical teaching.

-That’s why, for example, in our worship we sing only the words of the Bible, hear them read, explained, and applied to our lives in a sermon, and pray for God’s promises in the Bible to be fulfilled in our various circumstances.
+That’s why, for example, in our worship we sing Psalms from the Bible, hear them read, explained, and applied to our lives in a sermon, and pray for God’s promises in the Bible to be fulfilled in our various circumstances.